Suraj820/animation/README.md

 ## Contact

-If you have any questions or suggestions regarding the **Animation** project, feel free to reach out to the author:
+If you have any questions or suggestions regarding the **Animation** project, feel free to reach out to me:

 - Author: Suraj Pal
 - GitHub: [Suraj820](https://github.com/Suraj820)